How the DeepMind Montreal Team is Contributing to Solving Intelligence

 As Google Montreal Site Lead at the time, I had been following DeepMind’s progress and I was eager to convince them to start a research lab in the city.
 What I did not expect was to come out of that meeting so inspired, that I would decide to jump ship and join them.

 With the support of many colleagues, and in partnership with Doina Precup, a world leading pioneer in reinforcement learning, we established DeepMind Montreal in October 2017.
 Since then, we have grown into a diverse team of research scientists and engineers.
 The team has made major contributions to DeepMind's mission and the scientific advancement of AI, contributing to over 45 scientific papers in leading Machine Learning conferences and peer reviewed journals.
-These include work in diverse topics such as: Infection detection, collaborative AI, ethical and social risks, and theorem proving (detailed list below).
+These include work in diverse topics such as: Infection detection, collaborative AI, ethical and social risks, and theorem proving (detailed list at the end of this article).

 One thing I am very proud of is that we reversed the ‘brain drain‘ of the best talents leaving Montreal and Canada to work in places like Silicon Valley.
 Our researchers come not only from Montreal but from all over the world.
 Montreal is now a sponge, attracting world class researchers from all over the world: US, India, Croatia, Hungary, Romania, UK, France, Russia, and other countries.